Present Tense of Spanish Verbs

 Verbs in Spanish have many different grammatical endings.
 Learning Spanish verbs can seem a bit daunting at first, but with a bit of practice, using the correct forms of the verbs will start to come naturally.

-The present tense is used to indicate events that are currently happening, or to ask questions about current events, opinions, or asking permission.
+The present tense of verbs is used to indicate events that are currently happening, to ask questions about current events, to express opinions, or to ask permission.
 It is also used to express actions that take place regularly.
-The following table shows the present tense for the three categories of verbs.

-hablar (speak) | comer (eat) | vivir (live) | |
+The following table shows the present tense for the three categories of Spanish verbs.hablar (speak) | comer (eat) | vivir (live) | |

 ---|---|---|---|